Alexondd/Brute-Force-Encrypted-File/README.md

 Brute forcing is the act of repeatedly trying different combinations to break the password encryption (based on either randomly generated passwords, or from a list of passwords to try).
 A small subset of passwords from Rockyou - a widely know password wordlist that contains thousands of common passwords in one wordlist has been provided for this task.
 Ransomware will often encrypt all files on a device, and sometimes give the decryption key after the ransom has been paid (but this is not always the case!).
 In this task, I will break the encryption without paying the ransom.

+# How to use this script

+1. **Prepare Your Files**
+  - Create or download the "rockyou.txt" file containing a list of possible passwords.
+  - Have your encrypted ZIP file named 'enc.zip'.

+2. **Save and run the script**
+  - Save this script as 'crack_zip.py'.
+  - Run it using Python from your command-line interface.

+3. **Check the output**
+  - The script will try each password and let you know if it finds the correct one.

+Feel free to use or modify this script for your needs, and always ensure you have the right to access and crack the ZIP files you work with.